 Such objections, I think, miss the critical value of constructing models of what might be termed a sustainable egalitarian economy.
 Especially at this point in history, it is important to have a clear and rigorous understanding of the normative implications of various alternatives to capitalism that attempt to accomplish socialist values.
 As a proposal, coupon-socialism is thus like the proposals for guaranteed universal basic income -- proposals that attempt to further socialist values by transforming specific features of capitalism.
 Basic income does this by breaking the tight link for most people between income and labor market participation characteristic of capitalism.
 In capitalism workers are separated from both the means of production and the means of subsistence, and it is this double separation which shapes their class relation to the capitalist class.
 By restoring workers' access to the means of subsistence, basic income grants can be seen as a partial deproletarianization of labor.
 In this way it transforms one crucial aspect of capitalism in an egalitarian direction.
-Coupon-socialism does the same thing with respect to separation from the means of production.
 By creating a mechanism for an egalitarian distribution of property rights in means of production independently of anyone's contribution to the economy, coupon socialism would transform another of the central features of capitalism which block socialist values.